Histone fold: Function

+The histone fold is a multifunctional domain.
+It is found in both histones and non-histone transcription factors.
+It serves a wide range of related functions including protein-DNA binding and protein dimerization.
+Non-histone examples include CBF/NF-Y, TBP-associated factors (TAFs), the TBP/TATA-binding negative cofactor 2 (NC2α/β), and the CHRAC15/CHRAC17 subunits of the nucleosome remodeling complex CHRAC.

+Histones

 The histone fold plays a crucial role in nucleosome formation by mediating interactions between histones.
 The largest interface surfaces are found in the heterotypic dimer interactions of H3-H4 and H2A-H2B.
 These interactions are primarily mediated by the "handshake" motif between histone fold domains.
 Additionally, the H2A structure has a unique loop modification at its interface, contributing to its distinct role in transcriptional activation.

+CBF/NF-Y

+The nuclear transcription factor Y (NF-Y) also known as the CCAAT-binding factor (CBF) is a transcriptional factor highly conserved among eukaryotes (including humans).
+It is a heterotrimer composed of NFYA, NFYB, and NFYC.
+NFYA has a sequence-specific, non-histone-fold DNA-binding domain, while NFYB and NFYC both have a non-sequence-specific histone-fold DNA-binding domain.
+NFYB and NFYC form a structure similar to H2A/H2B.

 Evolution

 The histone fold is thought to have evolved from ancestral peptide sets that formed helix-strand-helix motifs.
 These peptides are believed to have originated from ancient fragments, which may be precursors to the modern H3-H4 tetramer found in eukaryotes.
-Notably, archaeal single-chain histones, similar to eukaryotic histones, are found in the bacterium Aquifex aeolicus, suggesting a shared ancestry between eukaryotes and archaea, with possible lateral gene transfers to bacteria.
+Archaea possess single-chain histones with a similar DNA-packaging function, suggesting a shared ancestry between eukaryotes and archaea.
+One bacterium, Aquifex aeolicus, also has one archaeal-type histone gene from later horizontal gene transfer.

-Studies on species like Drosophila have revealed variations in the histone fold motif, particularly in the subunits of transcription initiation factors.
-These proteins contain histone-like structures, which show that the histone fold motif can also be found in non-histone proteins involved in protein-protein and protein-DNA interactions.
+Expansion of bacterial genomic data has identified many other histone-fold proteins.
+The Bd0055 of Bdellovibrio bacteriovorus exhibits two unconventional (compared to eukaryotic and archaeal histone) modes of DNA-binding.
+The HLp of Leptospira perolatii is comparatively more conventional.
+Only 1.86% of bacteria genomes surveyed in 2023 contain a histone-fold protein, compared to 92.8% of genomes that encode HU (histone-like DNA-binding protein).